 - What will I learn over the course of the speaker series?
 You will learn about the current state of education and what is happening in education reform globally, nationally, and especially in NYC.
 You will learn how education is financed, the pros and cons of public schools and charter schools, what Common Core is, what are the latest innovations in teacher evaluations and technology, and much more!

-- What types of volunteer opportunities have past fellows done in year 2?
+- What types of volunteer opportunities have past fellows done?
 Past fellows have completed data analysis to support an organization’s goals, researched and provided recommendations on recruitment practices, blogged for education related groups, worked on associate boards for charter schools, participated in school board meetings, mentored principals, mentored students, lead the next year’s RTD cohort – and much more!
 See the Partner Organization page for examples of volunteer organizations.

 - If I am already involved in a school/non-profit/cause can I develop my own volunteer project?
 Yes!
 We encourage fellows to identify their own volunteer projects.
 If you are already working with a great organization, we hope you’ll continue.